Becket (law firm): Supreme Court cases

-Becket has served as counsel at the Supreme Court for eight religious freedom cases since 2012, starting with Hosanna-Tabor v.
+Becket has served as counsel at the Supreme Court for thirteen religious freedom cases since 2012, starting with Hosanna-Tabor v.
 EEOC (2012).
-In Hosanna-Tabor, the Supreme Court unanimously ruled (9-0) in favor of the ministerial exception doctrine for the first time, which exempts religious institutions from anti-discrimination laws in hiring its "ministers".
+In Hosanna-Tabor, the Supreme Court unanimously ruled (9–0) in favor of the ministerial exception doctrine for the first time, which exempts religious institutions from anti-discrimination laws in hiring its "ministers".

 They also served as counsel to the plaintiffs in Burwell v.
 Hobby Lobby Stores, Inc. (2014) in their fight to exempt themselves from having to pay for four different drugs and devices they deemed as abortifacients.
 The court ruled 5–4 in favor of Hobby Lobby, asserting that family owned businesses have a right to operate in accordance with their conscience.

 Becket also litigated Holt v.
 Hobbs (2015) at the Supreme Court.
 A Muslim inmate in the Arkansas prison system wanted to grow a beard according to his faith.
 When he was denied his request he wrote a petition to the Supreme Court asking to hear his case.
 The Court agreed to take on the case and Becket represented Holt, citing that the denial of the plaintiff's right to grow his beard according to his faith is a clear violation of the Religious Land Use and Institutionalized Persons Act.
-The Supreme Court would later unanimously rule in support of Mr. Holt.
+The Supreme Court would later unanimously rule in support of Holt.
 Becket served as counsel to the Little Sisters of the Poor in Little Sisters of the Poor Saints Peter and Paul Home v.
 Pennsylvania (2020).
 That same term, Becket represented Our Lady of Guadalupe School in Our Lady of Guadalupe School v.
 Morrissey-Berru (2020).